ropensci-archive/roweb2/content/blog/2019-10-08-dev-guide-update-fall19.md

 * We previously briefly mentioned "git flow".
 We [now](https://github.com/ropensci/dev_guide/commit/e34b5f2bb171cb10d1468807f529b0a2ec19ab9e) expand that a bit to discuss two aspects of "git flow": keep master shippable, and use branches because they're cheap.

+### For editors

+We've added a [book release guide](https://github.com/ropensci/dev_guide/issues/152) - a guide for shepherding a new version of the developer guide - which culminates in this blog post!

+### Guide tweaks

+The developer guide now lives at <https://devguide.ropensci.org/>, its very own subdomain!

+We fixed formatting of Appendices B-D in the PDF version of the book (see PDF button in the navbar) with [an issue](https://github.com/ropensci/dev_guide/issues/179) by [Indrajeet Patil](https://github.com/IndrajeetPatil).

+For book contributors, we've update [instructions in the README](https://github.com/ropensci/dev_guide#notes-for-associate-editors) for rendering the developer guide locally (<https://github.com/ropensci/dev_guide/issues/192>).

+[Hugo Gruson][hugog] helped us with a number of things: added a note for package maintainers about the [importance of GitHub recognizing your repository as the language R](https://github.com/ropensci/dev_guide/pull/172), and helped us [update links to `https` from `http`](https://github.com/ropensci/dev_guide/pull/167).

 ### Conclusion

-In this post we summarized the changes incorporated into [our online book "rOpenSci Packages: Development, Maintenance, and Peer Review"](https://devguide.ropensci.org/) over the last four months.
+In this post we summarized the changes incorporated into our book ["rOpenSci Packages: Development, Maintenance, and Peer Review"](https://devguide.ropensci.org/) over the last four months.
 We are grateful for all contributions that made this release possible.
 If _you_ have any feedback about the book, head to [the issue tracker](https://github.com/ropensci/dev_guide/issues/)!
+We are already working on updates for our next version, such as [documenting R6 objects](https://github.com/ropensci/dev_guide/issues/189), [guidance on package citations](https://github.com/ropensci/dev_guide/issues/115), and [adding more content for the security chapter](https://github.com/ropensci/dev_guide/issues/154).
+Check out the [the issue tracker](https://github.com/ropensci/dev_guide/issues/) if you'd like to contribute.

 [pkgdown]: https://github.com/r-lib/pkgdown
 [bowerbird]: https://github.com/ropensci/bowerbird